griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/05_shotgrid_tool.md

 When using the ShotGrid API there are some parameters that are required to authenticate.
 Reviewing the [documentation](https://developers.shotgridsoftware.com/python-api/reference.html#shotgun), we can see that there are at least three parameters we will always require:

-* **base_url** - The url for your ShotGrid site
+* **base_url** - The URL for your ShotGrid site
 * **script_name** - The name for your script
 * **api_key** - The script API key, given to you by ShotGrid

-We're going to add these to our Class, giving us access to them from with the various methods.
-In addition, we'll take advantage of the `attr.field` function, which will allow us to define attributes with default values, validators, converters and and various other options.
+We're going to add these to our Class, giving us access to them from the various methods.
+In addition, we'll take advantage of the `attr.field` function, which will allow us to define attributes with default values, validators, converters and various other options.

 First, let's make sure we're importing the `field` function properly.
-In `shotgrid_tool/tool.py` find the line which contains `from attr import define`, and then modify to add `, field` at the end.
+In `shotgrid_tool/tool.py` find the line that contains `from attr` import define`, and then modify to add `, field` at the end.

 ```python title="shotgrid_tool/tool.py" hl_lines="3"
 # ...